You are here

 High performance computing is used to solve real-world problems of significant scale or detail across a diverse range of disciplines including physics, biology, chemistry, geosciences, climate sciences, engineering and many others.

 Intersect manages the NSW state facility, Orange, hosted at IC2 in Sydney.
 In addition to this, Intersect has a partner share in the peak facilities at the National Computational Infrastructure, based at the Australian National University.

 Raijin At NCI

 Intersect is a partner and shares high performance computing facilities at the National Computational Infrastructure, based at the Australian National University.
-NCI's peak system Raijin is a Fujitsu PRIMERGY cluster based on Intel Sandy Bridge 8-core processors (2.6 GHz) comprising of 57,472 cores in the compute nodes, approximately 160 TBytes of main memory, Infiniband FDR interconnect, and approximately 10 PBytes of usable fast file system (for short-term scratch space).
-This provides a peak performance of approximately 1.2 PFlops more details here.
+NCI's peak system 'Raijin' is a Fujitsu PRIMERGY cluster based on Intel Sandy Bridge 8-core processors (2.6 GHz) comprising: 57,472 cores in the compute nodes, approximately 160 TBytes of main memory, and approximately 10 PBytes of usable fast file system, more details here.